JeffHing/angular-cabinet/README.md

 oneAlwaysOpen     | True to ensure one drawer is always open.
 By default, it opens the first drawer on startup. | false allowMultipleOpen | True to allow multiple drawers to be open at the same time. | false openStates        | Allows you to specify which drawers to initally open.
 The key of the object is the drawer id, and the value is true. | {}
-directiveNames    | Allows you to rename the directives when they are added to the module.
+directiveNames    | Allows you to rename the directives.
 The key of the object is the default directive name, and the value is the new directive name. | {}
-directiveClasses  | Allows you to choose the CSS classes assigned to the directives when they are added to the module.
+directiveClasses  | Allows you to choose the CSS classes assigned to the directives.
 The key of the object is the default directive name, and the value is the CSS class name. | {}

 ### Cabinet Directive